clins10/Altschool-cloud-exercises/mini-project/README.md

     *.7 Click on Associate

 ## STEP 2:
-    **NB: it's adviced to have a registered domain before taking this step**
+    **NB: it's advice to have a registered domain before taking this step**

 ##  REGISTERING YOUR DOMAIN ON AWS